Planning an office move? Worry not, as we’ve prepared this exhaustive article to help you organise the process in a stress-free manner.

 - The new location if it is known.

 - The date for the move - so they know how much time they have left, see our post on how to choose the moving date.

 - Will there be cutbacks or dismissals?

-- Will they have to get involved in the moving?
+- Will they have to get involved in the move?

 - Who will organise it?

 - Who can they turn to if they have questions or suggestions?

 Different departments might require slightly different preparations for the relocation.
 The designated person for their respective teams should discuss internally the checklist and design it in the best interest of the team.

 How Much Does It Cost to Move an Office?